 - The Australian Cyber Security Centre (ACSC) has seen an increasing number of attempts to compromise organisations using malicious macros.

 - Adversaries have been observed using social engineering techniques to entice users into executing malicious macros in Microsoft Office files.
 The purpose of these malicious macros can range from cybercrime to more sophisticated exploitation attempts.

 - By understanding the business requirements for the use of macros, and applying the recommendations in this document, organisations can effectively manage the risk of allowing macros in their IT environments.

 - Microsoft Office files can contain embedded code (known as a macro) written in the Visual Basic for Applications (VBA) programming language.

 - A macro can contain a series of commands that can be coded or recorded, and replayed at a later time to automate repetitive tasks.
 Macros are powerful tools that can be easily created by novice users to greatly improve their productivity.
-However, adversaries can also create macros to perform a variety of malicious activities, such as compromising workstations in order to exfiltrate sensitive information.
+However, adversaries can also create macros to perform a variety of malicious activities, such as assisting to compromise workstations in order to exfiltrate or deny access to sensitive information.

 How are macros verified and trusted?